M Equilibrium: A theory of beliefs and choices in games: An Experimental Test of Equilibrium

-Support for these findings can be found in the Appendix.
-They are obviously at odds with Nash and logit-QRE, which both predict that choices and beliefs are identical and homogeneous across all five games and that beliefs match choices.
-(In addition, the Nash-equilibrium prediction, $(p^*,q^*)=(\deel{1}{2},\deel{1}{6})$ is far from observed choice averages.)
-To allow for heterogeneity within the QRE framework, Rogers, Palfrey and Camerer (2009) propose several generalizations.
-Heterogeneous Quantal Response Equilibrium (HQRE) allows for heterogeneous choices by assuming that players' rationality parameters, which determine the sensitivity of their logit quantal responses with respect to expected payoffs, are draws from commonly-known distributions.
-In HQRE, players' beliefs are thus assumed to be correct.
-The HQRE model is at odds with findings (i)-(iii) and (v).
-The most general QRE model that allows for heterogeneity in choices and beliefs is Subjective Quantal Response Equilibrium.
+Support for these findings can be found in Appendix D. They are obviously at odds with Nash and logit-QRE, which both predict that choices and beliefs are identical and homogeneous across all five games and that beliefs match choices (in addition, the Nash-equilibrium prediction, $(p^*,q^*)=(\deel{1}{2},\deel{1}{6})$ is far from observed choice averages.).
+Heterogeneous Quantal Response Equilibrium (HQRE), a generalization of QRE proposed by \citet{rogers2009}, allows for heterogeneous choices by assuming that players' rationality parameters are draws from commonly-known distributions.
+Players' beliefs are thus assumed to be correct.
+The HQRE model is at odds with findings (i)-(iii) and (v). \citet{rogers2009} also propose a variant called Subjective Quantal Response Equilibrium (SQRE), that allows for heterogeneity in choices and beliefs.
 SQRE assumes that players' have subjective beliefs about the distributions that others' rationality parameters are drawn from.
-SQRE is therefore not at odds with findings (iii)-(iv), but since it is based on logit quantal responses, it predicts no change in choices and beliefs across games, which is refuted by findings (i) and (ii).
-Similarly, the level-$k$ and Cognitive Hierarchy (CH) models, which are based on best responses, yield identical predictions for choices and beliefs across games, contradicting findings (i) and (ii).
+It is therefore not at odds with findings (iii)-(v), but since it is based on logit quantal responses, it predicts no change in choices and beliefs across games, which is refuted by findings (i) and (ii).
+Finally, the level-$k$ and Cognitive Hierarchy models, which are based on best responses, yield identical predictions for choices and beliefs across games, contradicting findings (i) and (ii).

-\begin{result} The findings in Result 1 contradict the predictions of Nash equilibrium, QRE, HQRE, SQRE, level-$k$, and Cognitive Hierarchy, but accord well with $M$-equilibrium predictions. \end{result} \begin{support} Set-valued $M$ equilibrium easily accommodates the variations in choices and beliefs across games as well as the fact that beliefs differ from choics.
+\begin{result} The findings in Result 1 contradict the comparative statics predictions of Nash equilibrium, QRE, HQRE, SQRE, level-$k$, and Cognitive Hierarchy, but accord well with $M$-equilibrium predictions. \end{result} \begin{support} Set-valued $M$ equilibrium easily accommodates the variations in choices and beliefs across games as well as the fact that beliefs differ from choics.
 As can be seen from Figure~\ref{expdataAMP}, average choices and beliefs fall within the $M$-equilibrium sets.